 Q.19.
 Does the USA permit SEAs and LEAs as participating agencies to disclose without prior written consent PII from the education records of students with disabilities under IDEA Part B to CWAs or to tribal organizations?

 Yes.
-The IDEA Part B regulations in 34 CFR §§ 300.610 through 300.626 contain confidentiality of information provisions that incorporate many of the protections of, and are consistent with, the FERPA statute and regulations and apply to participating agencies.
+The IDEA Part B regulations in 34 C.F.R. §§ 300.610 through 300.626 contain confidentiality of information provisions that incorporate many of the protections of, and are consistent with, the FERPA statute and regulations and apply to participating agencies.
 See also, 20 U.S.C.
 1417(c).
 A participating agency may not disclose PII from the education records of students with disabilities without obtaining the prior written consent of the parent or the student who has reached the age of majority under State law, consistent with § 300.520, unless the disclosure is permissible without prior consent under the FERPA regulations.
 See § 300.622(a).

-The USA amended FERPA to add an exception that permits, but does not require, a participating agency to disclose personally identifiable information from education records to a CWA or tribal organization in very specific circumstances.
+The USA amended FERPA to add an exception that permits, but does not require, a participating agency to disclose PII from education records to a CWA or tribal organization in very specific circumstances.
 Although this exception has not yet been incorporated into the FERPA regulations, the Department interprets the confidentiality of information provisions in IDEA Part B to also incorporate the USA’s permissible exception to the prior written consent requirement in § 300.622(a).
-How the USA amended FERPA is explained in Q.2. of this guidance.
+The answer to Q.2 of this guidance explains how the USA amended FERPA.

 Q.20.
-What are the confidentiality related responsibilities of SEAs and LEAs, as participating agencies under IDEA Part B, and the CWA or tribal organization once disclosure of PII is made under the USA exception to IDEA Part B’s prior written consent requirement?
+What are the confidentiality-related responsibilities of SEAs and LEAs, as participating agencies under IDEA Part B, and the CWA or tribal organization once disclosure of PII is made under the USA exception to IDEA Part B’s prior written consent requirement?

 The participating agency must comply with both the IDEA Part B and the FERPA recordkeeping requirements regarding requests for access to, and disclosures of, PII contained in education records.
 The IDEA Part B record of access provision in § 300.614 requires educational agencies to keep a record of parties obtaining access to education records collected, maintained, or used under Part B of IDEA (except by parents and authorized agency employees), including the name of the party, the date access was given, and the purpose for which the party is authorized to use the records.
 The FERPA regulations also contain specific recordkeeping requirements in § 99.32.
-These FERPA recordkeeping requirements are explained in Q.7. and Q.17. of this guidance.
+These FERPA recordkeeping requirements are explained in the answers to Q.7. and Q.17. of this guidance.

 The USA does not otherwise make the CWA or tribal organization a participating agency under IDEA Part B in § 300.611(c).
-Accordingly, once a disclosure is made under the USA exception to the CWA or tribal organization, the CWA or tribal organization is subject to the applicable FERPA requirements regarding the redisclosure of such personally identifiable information by the CWA or tribal organization to which the redisclosure was made, as explained in Q.8. of this guidance.
+Accordingly, once a disclosure is made under the USA exception to the CWA or tribal organization, the CWA or tribal organization is subject to the applicable FERPA requirements regarding the redisclosure of such PII by the CWA or tribal organization to which the redisclosure was made, as explained in the answer to Q.8. of this guidance.

 Part C of the IDEA